 Instructions

 - The day before you plan to make dressing, cut the cornbread into squares and leave out overnight to dry.
-I like to place the cornbread in a large storage container and rest the lid askew, not closed tight.
+I like to place the cornbread in a large storage container with the lid slightly askew, not closed tight.
+Tip: see tips in post above for same day quick-dry instructions.

 - Preheat oven to 400 degrees and lightly oil a 9 x 13 (3 Qt.) or 10 ½ x 7 ½ (2.5 Qt.) casserole dish.
 Also preheat a sauté pan over medium heat.